Prabowo Subianto: South China Sea

-Following an incident in late 2019 where Chinese vessels violated Indonesian EEZ off the Natuna Islands, Prabowo called for a cautious response, referring to China as a "friendly nation", for which he was criticised by netizens for being "too soft".
+Following an incident in late 2019 where Chinese vessels violated the Indonesian EEZ off the Natuna Islands, Prabowo called for a cautious response, referring to China as a "friendly nation".
 He also ordered the deployment of additional navy vessels in the region in response to the incident.
+Despite the controversy of his inaction in Natuna Island in contrast to his fiery speeches about foreign powers during the 2019 elections, a poll by Indo Barometer on early January shows that Prabowo is the most popular minister in Jokowi's cabinet.